-In March 2018, our compensation committee awarded performance-based RSUs and time-based RSUs to our current named executive officers.
-The estimated value of the March 2018 awards granted to the named executive officers, including our chief executive officer, was split approximately 80/20 between performance-based RSUs and time-based RSUs.
-The grant date fair value of the time-based RSUs and performance-based RSUs granted to the named executive officers was \$97.58 per share.
+In March 2019, our compensation committee awarded performance-based RSUs and time-based RSUs to our current named executive officers.
+The estimated value of the March 2019 awards granted to the named executive officers, was split approximately 80/20 between performance-based RSUs and time-based RSUs, other than awards granted to our chief executive officer, who received all time-based RSUs.
+The award to our chief executive officer represents approximately a third of the value of the total RSU award that he would have received for fiscal 2019, in accordance with past practice and as a result of the Succession Plan and entering into his Transition and Executive Chairman Agreement.
+The grant date fair value of the time-based RSUs and performance-based RSUs granted to the named executive officers in March 2019 was \$86.19 per share.